D3favltx90/WebsiteEmulator/README.md

 A modern, responsive website template with Docker and Nginx configuration for easy deployment.
 This project is a simple framework for creating websites for common web technologies so automated workflows can generate web traffic to season a virutal environment for testing, red teaming, and other security testing.

+Most web applications are not intended to have true back end, or full stack, functionality.

 EchoTeck and DripMart are the first two websites that have been created which are simple examples.
 Additional sites will be added over time.

 ## Project Structure